 Nevada Enforcement Action

 The Nevada Gaming Control Board filed a civil enforcement action against Polymarket in January 2026 — the first litigation brought against Polymarket since its U.S. relaunch.
 A state court judge granted a temporary restraining order on January 29, blocking Polymarket from offering event contracts in Nevada.
-Polymarket removed the case to federal court.
-A preliminary injunction hearing was held February 11; the ruling is pending.
+Polymarket removed the case to federal court, arguing it was acting as a "federal officer."
+On March 2, Judge Du rejected that argument and remanded the case back to state court.

 Polymarket v.
 Massachusetts